Skip to main content

 Vaping causes dangerous health effects.

-Electronic cigarettes have always been considered unsafe for young adults and children.
-They evidence is piling up and suggesting that they are dangerous for people of all ages.
+Electronic cigarettes have long been considered unsafe for children and adolescents.
+Increasing evidence now shows that they pose significant health risks for people of all ages.

-In many cases, public health officials are only learning about the toxins hidden in vaping products with each additional lung injury.
-Most affected patients have reported using vaping products with tetrahydrocannabinol, or THC.
+In many cases, public health officials are learning about the toxins present in vaping products only after lung injuries occur.
+A large number of patients affected by vaping-related lung illness have reported using products containing tetrahydrocannabinol (THC).
+However, even nicotine-based e-cigarettes carry substantial risks.

 1. High Levels of Dangerous Toxins